albertoforcato/funges/TASKS.md

 ## 19. Add pre-commit hooks and pre-push hooks

-- [ ] Add pre-commit hooks and pre-push hooks to run linting, formatting, testing and there ar enot unused import or unused variables
+- [ ] Add pre-commit hooks and pre-push hooks to run linting, formatting, testing and there ar enot unused import or unused variables.
+Check also for absolute imports instead of relative imports.
-- [ ] Add pre-commit hooks and pre-push hooks

 ## 21. Styling and standardization